PashaIanko/PashaIanko.github.io/_posts/2023-05-19-covid-project.md

 ## Learning summary

 An image below represents a learning summary.
 Two graphs above illustrate learning curves for the considered models.
 Kernel regularization helped to prevent overfitting, even for CNN at more than 40 epochs of training.
 From the slightly unstable curves we conclude, that a lower learning rate is suggested.
 Overall, chosen optimizers and learning rates varied between models, which led to different number of epochs.
-Also, from learning curves we see, that deeper models, like VGG19 and AlexNet, have capacity for achieving better metrics, as their learning curves go more steeply.
+Also, from learning curves we see, that deeper models, like VGG19 and AlexNet, have capacity for achieving better metrics, as their learning curves are more steep.

 ![](/img/posts/covid-project/10.png)

 ## Metrics comparison

-After training the models, we proceed to complexity comparison.
+After training the models, we proceed to complexity comparison, in terms of trainable parameters.
 In this study, we cover a wide range of complexities.
-While the largest VGG19 is taken for 1, CNN corresponds to less than 10% of VGG19 complexity.
+While the largest VGG19 is taken for 100%, CNN corresponds to less than 10% of VGG19 trainable parameters.

 One of the charts below compares the time, necessary for each model to accomplish an epoch.
 We can see a large gap between the largest, and the rest of the models.
 VGG19 took 53% more time to accomplish an epoch.
 This is why, using more complex models is worthy, if and only if they give substantial gain to the model performance.
 At this point, we select AlexNet, as the optimal model of average complexity and evaluation time.
 The next step is to compare models on the test set.

 ![](/img/posts/covid-project/11.png)

 We use four classification metrics for models comparison – F1, accuracy, precision and recall.
 Remember, a recall is a crucial metric, as it describes the model’s ability to distinguish the infected patients from healthy.
 According to these metrics, we highlight AlexNet and VGG19 with the best scores achieved.
-However, according to the complexities, covered in previous slide, AlexNet is 45% less complex than VGG19 and requires twice as less time to accomplish an epoch.
+However, according to the complexities, covered in previous slide, AlexNet has 45% less trainable parameters than VGG19 and requires twice as less time to accomplish an epoch.

 ![](/img/posts/covid-project/12.png)